 Lens color plays no role whatsoever in blocking UV rays.
-UV protection is determined by either a lens treatment or the type of lens material.
+Instead, UV protection is determined by either a lens treatment or the type of lens material.
 This means that yellow lenses with UV protection work just as well to ward off UV damage as dark gray ones with UV protection.
-On the other hand, lens color matters for other things such as providing increased contrast when playing sports since they can, for example, make a softball or golf ball easier to see.
+On the other hand, lens color matters for other things, such as providing increased contrast when playing sports since they can, for example, make a softball or golf ball easier to see.

 Myth #3: Darker lenses provide better protection.

-As with lens color, a clear lens provides just as good of protection as a dark lens tint if they are UV lenses.
-Said another way, dark lenses are useless for protection against the sun if they are do not have UV protection.
+As with lens color, a clear lens provides just as good protection as a dark lens tint if they are UV lenses.
+Said another way, dark lenses are useless for protection against the sun if they do not have UV protection.
 Knowing how to choose the best lens tint can be helpful for many reasons, but it doesn’t matter when it comes to UV protection.